bobsmith947/recsforme/README.md

 You can then open the project in NetBeans and run.
 I'm not using a POM, so you'll need to manually copy any Maven dependencies, sorry.

 If you don't like NetBeans, feel free to use the IDE of your choice.
-You can also set up GlassFish server manually if you're into that.
+You can also do it all manually if you're into that.

 ## Contributing

 Please read the [contributing](./CONTRIBUTING.md) and [code of conduct](./CODE_OF_CONDUCT.md) files for details on the code of conduct, and the process for submitting pull requests and issues.

-## Versioning

-[Semantic Versioning](http://semver.org/) is used for versioning.
-For the versions available, see the [tags](https://github.com/bobsmith947/recsforme/tags).
-Currently, recsforme is in early development, and there are no releases.

 ## Authors

 * **[Lucas Kitaev](https://github.com/bobsmith947)** - *Lead Developer and Designer*
 * **Oleg Kitaev** - *Expert Advisor*
-* **Sai Donepudi**, **Noah Tewahade**, and **Autumn Sears** - *Support Advisors*
+* **Sai Donepudi** - *Code Support Advisor*

 ## License